fjolnir/xnomad/README.md

 ##setup

-[Download](https://github.com/fjolnir/xnomad/downloads) a binary and copy `xnomad.default` to `~/.xnomad`
+[Download](http://d.asgeirsson.is/sfEI) a binary and copy `xnomad.default` to `~/.xnomad`

-And then just execute xnomad, your windows will be snapped in place
+And then just execute xnomad, your windows will be snapped in place.
+(Make sure "Access for Assistive Devices" is enabled in the Accessibility preferences)

 To learn the hotkeys, read xnomad.default